-11. Examine payroll records and meeting minutes of the governing board (if applicable) for the year to determine whether any payments have been made, or were approved to be made, to employees which may constitute bonuses, advances, or gifts.
+11. Obtain the list of payroll disbursements and meeting minutes of the governing board, if applicable.
+Scan these documents to identify and report whether there are any payments or approval of payments to employees that may constitute bonuses, advances, or gifts.